DJj123dj/DJj123dj/README.md

 - 🎧 DJ (and event lightning)
 - 🏀 Basketball

-I learned programming when I was 10 years old (using Scratch).
+I learned programming when I was 10 years old (using Swift Playground).
 Then I continued writing Applescript for over 2 years.
 But my first **real programming language* was node.js in 2019.
 I learned it by writing discord bots using discord.js.
 Eventually, I started creating sideprojects that became large projects.
 With these projects, I learned working with new languages like python, lua & java!

 I also started combining programming with my other hobbies, like DJ’ing.
-This year (2023), I made my very own lightning control software that makes use of virtual midi drivers, electron, tailwindcss & DMX to control all the lights live on the stage!
+Previous year (2023), I made my very own lightning control software that makes use of virtual midi drivers, electron, tailwindcss & DMX to control all the lights live on the stage!

 ### Contact Me
 Email: [hotdog@dj-dj.be](mailto:hotdog@dj-dj.be)<br>